How Elgood can help with your Graduate Programme:

 1. How do you become a graduate employer of choice?

 With the average graduate recruitment fair now attracting around 8,000 visitors, it can be difficult to differentiate yourself from the many other employers who are all striving to attract the best graduates.
-Today’s Generation Y candidates have clear ideas about what they expect from their prospective employer and will be scrutinising your induction programme for elements which appeal to their ways of learning and engaging with others.
+Today’s Generation Y candidates have clear ideas about what they expect from their prospective employer and will be scrutinising your graduate programme for elements which appeal to their ways of learning and engaging with others.
 One way to stand out is to ensure that the package you offer is really tailored to the learning patterns and requirements of Generation Y.

 Generation Y specialist Benjamin Chaminade points towards a blended learning approach, with a high content of practical activity.
 “Y’ers as we sometimes call them, like to get on and do things, be kept busy, have variety and use their multi-senses and multi-intelligences as far as possible.
 GenY enjoy working with their friends and colleagues so anything that enables them to maximise these networks and to bring out their creativity would be a plus.
 So plenty of management games and simulations are recommended for sure!”